alisonsadel/GolanTeam-Compass-RealEstate/README.md

 ![Image](dataframe1.png)

-### Part 2 - Transform - Geocode Latitude & Longitude
+### Part 2 - Transform - Geocode Latitude & Longitude Using Geopy Nominatim - Real Estate Dataset
 ##### Real Estate Transactions Dataset

 * My ultimate goal is to play cartographer and visualize the Real Estate Transactions across geography.
 While the dataset provides a full address, I used an API call using the geopy to request lat/long coordinate pairs for future map-making.